 Welcome to the Gallery!

-Either stay here to enjoy pure audio with no video or film distractions, or follow the links to a more complete audio-visual experience in film with natural field recording sound tracks.
+Either stay here to enjoy interesting audio-related topics, or follow the links for a more complete audio-visual experience in film with natural field recording sound tracks.

 For the best listener experience, just put on some headphones, sit back, and simply enjoy the experience of being at the location recorded.

 Please be aware that certain content of this blog may be available for a limited time only, as many of the recordings and films are scheduled for inclusion within a privately funded archive, which may affect their usage rights.